-Over the years I’ve tried all kinds and differing brands, from St Tropez to Fake Bake and lower priced brands such a St Moriz.
+Over the years I’ve tried all kinds and differing brands, from St Tropez to Fake Bake and lower-priced brands such a St Moriz.
 Did you know the shade we become is down to our personal biology so here’s the scientific bit – fake tan contains an ingredient called DHA (dihydroxyacetone) it’s derived from fructose and reacts to amino acids in the dead skin cells in the epidermis layer of our skin.
 This chemical reaction in the skin’s keratin proteins produces brown pigmentation or melanoids on the skin’s surface thus giving the brown colour so what might look orange on me, may be a perfect tan shade on you!
 Other factors include skin thickness, if you have thinner skin your tan may not last so well; thicker, the tan will last longer.

-Do you have areas that just don’t seem to take fake tan and /or the colour just won’t hold?
+1. Do you have areas that just don’t seem to take fake tan and /or the colour just won’t hold?
 Particularly on the legs, try smoothing a half a lemon over these areas, the lemon juice lowers the skin’s natural pH and basically helps the active ingredient in the fake tan to develop more efficiently.
 This is something I do and I find it works quite well.

-If you’re using a spray tan it’s advised to avoid inhalation as the DHA it contains can be harmful.
-Have you ever spray tanned then wiped your nose, you’ll see quite a lot of tan that’s been caught in your nostrils, I’ve had this happen several time but since finding out about the dangers of inhalation I take steps to avoid this.
+2. If you’re using a spray tan it’s advised to avoid inhalation as the DHA it contains can be harmful.
+Have you ever spray tanned then wiped your nose, you’ll see quite a lot of tan that’s been caught in your nostrils, I’ve had this happen several times but since finding out about the dangers of inhalation I take steps to avoid this.

 These are really the brands I tend to stick to.
 Which brands do you use?
 I’d love to hear from you!

-Psst… Both St.Moriz and St.Tropez are cruelty free.
+Both St.Moriz and St.Tropez are cruelty-free brands.

 Shop The Post

-Contains affiliate links Read full disclosure.
+Includes affiliate links Read full disclosure.